The best sales to shop this weekend: Sony, Puma, Roomba and more | CNN Underscored

 - Up the intelligence of your bathroom scale with this deal on the Bluetooth-equipped Eufy Smart Scale P1, now back down to $29.99.

-- Keep an extra eye on your home for less with this discounted, refurbished Arlo Ultra 4K UHD Wire-Free 3 Camera System from eBay when you use code JULY4SAVINGS at checkout.
+- Keep an extra eye on your home for less with this discounted, refurbished Arlo Ultra 4K UHD Wire-Free 3-Camera System from eBay when you use code JULY4SAVINGS at checkout.

 - Woot! is marking down tons of Under Armour gear, including tees, shorts, sneakers and more.